GravityPDF/gravity-pdf-documentation/docs/v6/users/setup-pdf.md

 * The special tags `{PAGENO}` – which displays the current page number – and `{nbpg}` – which displays the total number of pages in the document – can be used in the footer.

 ### First Page Footer
-* When enabled you can add a different footer to the first page of your PDF document.
+* When enabled, you can add a different footer to the first page of your PDF document.
 * Gravity Form merge tags can be used in the footer.
 * The special tags `{PAGENO}` – which displays the current page number – and `{nbpg}` – which displays the total number of pages in the document – can be used in the footer.